GuodongFan/GuodongFan.github.io/_posts/2019-08-17-Microscaler.md

 Istio is a completely open source service mesh that sits transparently on existing distributed applications and offers a complete solution to satisfy the diverse requirements (e.g., metrics collecting, request tracing) of micro-service applications.
 Istio,” https://istio.io, 2019, [Online; accessed 1-February-2019].

+## System Design

 ![Architecture](http://plusnet.cn/assets/include/Microscaler.png)

+### Scale Action

+`对微服务是怎样实施的Scale的动作感兴趣`

+1. Build a Docker image for each micro service in application and stored them in a private Docker Hub.

+2. Microscaler modifies the micro service's processing capacity by adding containers or removing containers horizontally.

+Therefore Microsaler can call the cloud Replicate Controller API to keep the service replicas number in cloud with the output of auto-scale decision.